triszt4n/unity-project/README.md

 1. Make sure, you have the Unity version 2020.3.19f1 installed.
 2. Projects > Add > choose the root directory of this project

+## Production

+Deployment script and Github Actions acquired by @poiuztrewq1 from [this post](https://refactoring.ninja/posts/2021-07-15-publishing-a-unity-webgl-game-from-scratch-in-under-30-minutes/#create-unity-project).